 The Office of Federal Contract Compliance Program (OFCCP)

 The federal government's Office of Federal Contract Compliance Programs (OFCCP) protects workers, promotes diversity, and enforces the law.
-OFCCP holds those who do business with the federal government (contractors and subcontractors) responsible for complying with the legal requirement to take affirmative action and not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, national origin, disability, or status as a protected veteran.
+OFCCP holds those who do business with the federal government (contractors and subcontractors) responsible for complying with the legal requirement to take affirmative action and not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, national origin, age, disability, or status as a protected veteran.
 FIU is a federal contractor, and the OFCCP may audit university processes at any time to ensure compliance withfederal laws, and to ensure reasonable good faith efforts in all university processes impacting employees.

 Laws Enforced by the OFCCP